 Interestingly enough, some students aren’t even taking advantage of financial aid.
 A study of the Free Application for Federal Student Aid, or FAFSA, revealed that in 2017, 36% of high school graduates did not apply for financial aid, leaving as much as $2.3 billion in unclaimed money due to students not applying.

 Of the 1.2 million high school graduates that year, 648,000, or 49%, of them would have qualified for a Pell Grant, which does not need to be repaid.
 Students who qualify for the grant can receive up to $6,095 for the 2018-2019 year, which is a lot of money!

-2. Nobody in my family has ever gone.
+2. Nobody in my family has ever gone graduated from college.

-3. I don’t know what I want to do with my life.
+3. I don’t know what I want to major in or even what I want to do for the rest of my life.

 4. College is too hard for me.

 College can be difficult but there are many services provided by colleges to help students.
 Many colleges and classes have learning centers, counselors, tutoring programs, and TAs that are around purely for the purposes of helping you succeed and learn while you’re taking classes.

 There are also resources on the web that can help teach you how to study, how to improve your memory, how to read and write better, and even teach you various test preparation and test taking strategies.